weynhamz/dotploy/README.md

     The <destination_of_the_deployment> is optional.
 If it is absent, current
     $HOME will be used.

-Dotfils Repo Structure
+Dot Fils Repo Structure
 ----------------------

-The dot files structure must be keepd as same as they are in the original location.
+The dot files repo structure must be keepd as the same as they are in the original location.

     DOTFILES_REPO
         |